benedictfoo/QR-code-component/README.md

 ---

-QR code component is an article containing an "image", "h1", and a "paragraph" which is referenced by the "image".
+QR code component is an "article" containing an "image", "h1", and a "paragraph" which is referenced by the "image".